NoisyFlake/pokefirered/readme_locations.txt

 Slowpoke, Slowbro: Same as Leafgreen, but ONLY while surfing or in Seafoam Islands

 Kabuto/Omanyte: Whichever fossil you didn't pick can be found inside Cerulean Cave

+Espeon: Level up with high friendship while holding Twisted Spoon
+Umbreon: Level up with high friendship while holding Black Glasses

+Pokemon that evolve by trade: Use the teleporter at Bill's cottage after receiving the SS Ticket.